alexy-ok/alexy-ok/README.md

 </div>

 ###
-#### Hobbies:
-Outside of studying Computer Science, I love art, design, and learning new things
 <!-- ![LeetCode Stats](https://leetcard.jacoblin.cool/alexyyyy?theme=dark&font=IBM%20Plex%20Mono)
 <!--
 **alexy-ok/alexy-ok** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.